Generalized normal distribution: Applications

 The symmetric generalized normal distribution has been used in modeling when the concentration of values around the mean and the tail behavior are of particular interest.
 Other families of distributions can be used if the focus is on other deviations from normality.
 If the symmetry of the distribution is the main interest, the skew normal family or asymmetric version of the generalized normal family discussed below can be used.
 If the tail behavior is the main interest, the student t family can be used, which approximates the normal distribution as the degrees of freedom grows to infinity.
 The t distribution, unlike this generalized normal distribution, obtains heavier than normal tails without acquiring a cusp at the origin.
+It finds uses in plasma physics under the name of Langdon Distribution resulting from inverse bremsstrahlung.

+In a linear regression problem modeled as $y \sim \mathrm{GeneralizedNormal}(X\cdot\theta, \alpha, p)$, the MLE will be the $\arg\min_{\theta}\|X\cdot\theta-y\|_p$ where the p-norm is used.